MOPE TINCTURE & TEA|

 The activity of the extract of the stem bark against E. coli and K. pneumoniae was similar to that of Gentamycin.

-There is justification for the use of this little studied medicinal plant as an effective anti-infective agent in traditional medicine.
+There is justification for the use of this little studied medicinal plant as an excellent anti-infective agent in traditional medicine.

 A decoction and extract of the astringent bark serves as an emetic, a remedy for diarrhea, dysentery, hemorrhoids and a treatment for gonorrhea and leucorrhea.

 In Suriname Traditional Medicine, the bark is considered anti-inflammatory and analgesic.
 It is used for inflammations and painful conditions like rheumatism, menstrual pain, cramps and irregularity.

-The leaves are used for digestive, female complaints and as an antimicrobial for infections.
+The leaves are used for digestive and female complaints and as an antimicrobial for infections.

 Extracts from the leaves induce labor but are also used as an abortive (to end pregnancy).

 Used as a nervine against anxiety and stress.